yzanhua/vol-external-passthrough/README.md

 ### HDF5 Dependency
-It's tested with the latest version of the HDF5 dev branch (commit 66842e3347a52e18aea227ba893a4d48ee0b80e7), but you don't necessarily need that particular version.
+This VOL connector was tested with the version of the HDF5 dev branch as of April 20, 2020, but you don't necessarily need that particular version.

 **Note**: Make sure you have libhdf5 shared dynamic libraries in your hdf5/lib.
 For Linux, it's libhdf5.so, for OSX, it's libhdf5.dylib.